mergesort/mergesort.github.io/about.md

 > You can’t use up creativity.
 The more you use, the more you have.
 ><br> — Maya Angelou

+> Discovering the truth about ourselves is a lifetime's work, but it's worth the effort.
+><br> — Fred Rogers

+> Society grows great when old men plant trees whose shade they know they shall never sit in.
+><br> — Anonymous Greek proverb

+---

+I guess the only thing that really says about me is that I'm the kind of person who saved some quotes they found meaningful.
+In practice, I live my days trying to prove that you can get ahead in this world through kindness and consideration, while bringing others along with you.

+At work, I'm a senior mobile engineer at Twitter, which is a fancy way of saying I work on their iPhone app, and specifically on the [Health Client](https://blog.twitter.com/en_us/topics/company/2019/health-update.html) team.
+We focus on building product experiences to minimize misinformation, disinformation, abuse, and harassment to improve public discourse.

+Outside of work I spend time [volunteering](https://twitter.com/AlexPaul/status/1317197327065559040), (remember being allowed to be in-person with people?).
+Nowadays I find myself hosting [office hours](https://twitter.com/mergesort/status/1269382008570023936) for underrepresented people in STEM.
+If you're not sure this is for you, [here](https://twitter.com/coder_pilot/status/1273733450785189888) [are](https://twitter.com/zoha131/status/1276896905834856448) [some](https://twitter.com/objectivechris/status/1272900957131747331) [testimonials](https://twitter.com/swiftysanders/status/1282011590531809280)!
+Folks seem to think they're rather helpful, so if that sounds like something you're interested in, please **[sign up](https://calendly.com/mergesort/office-hours)** and say hi[^1].

+In my free time I enjoy working on side projects that help me grow creatively.
+Some are fun, some are dumb, some help me learn, but all of them mean something to me and have shaped me into who I am today.
+And of course free time wouldn't be much without leisure, I like to unwind by biking around NYC, running, watching too much TV, and [reading](https://fabisevi.ch/reading-list) all kinds of books under the sun.

+If you're looking to hire me, well I've got bad news for you, **I'M UNHIRABLE!** That's because I'm currently very happy, not because I have awful personality traits.
+But if you want a resume here's my latest [one](https://fabisevi.ch/assets/Joe-Fabisevich--Resume.pdf).
+There's a good chance it's out of date, so it may be worth checking [LinkedIn](https://linkedin.com/in/devjoe) for something that may also be out of date, but probably less so.

+There's a lot more to me, so don't be shy in **[reaching out](https://twitter.com/mergesort)**.
+And if you're more old-fashioned, I'm also reachable via **[email](mailto:ireadeveryemail@fabisevi.ch)**.

+By now you've figured out my secret, I like quotes.
+So I'll leave you with a few more that mean a lot to me.

+---

 > Find out who you are.
 And do it on purpose.
 ><br> — Dolly Parton